IVBACK/TZ-MANAGER/README.md

-TZ-MANAGER created with the assistance of GPT and GitHub Copilot.

 Configuration Guide for config.ini
 This README provides detailed information on configuring the config.ini file for TZ-MANAGER.
 Each setting in the config.ini file is crucial for the application's functionality.